 There's his chamber, his house, his castle, his standing-bed and truckle-bed; 'tis painted about with the story of the Prodigal, fresh and new.
-Go knock and call; hell speak like an Anthropophaginian unto thee: knock, I say.
+Go knock and call; he'll speak like an Anthropophaginian unto thee; knock, I say.

-There's an old woman, a fat woman, gone up into his chamber: I'll be so bold as stay, sir, till she come down; I come to speak with her, indeed.
+There's an old woman, a fat woman, gone up into his chamber; I'll be so bold as stay, sir, till she come down; I come to speak with her, indeed.

-Ha! a fat woman! the knight may be robbed: I'll call.
-Bully knight! bully Sir John! speak from thy lungs military: art thou there? it is thine host, thine Ephesian, calls.
+Ha! a fat woman?
+The knight may be robbed.
+I'll call.
+Bully knight!
+Bully Sir John!
+Speak from thy lungs military.
+Art thou there?
+It is thine host, thine Ephesian, calls.

-[Above] How now, mine host!
+[Above]How now, mine host?

 Here's a Bohemian-Tartar tarries the coming down of thy fat woman.
-Let her descend, bully, let her descend; my chambers are honourable: fie! privacy? fie!
+Let her descend, bully, let her descend; my chambers are honourible.
+Fie! privacy? fie!

-Enter FALSTAFF
+[Enter FALSTAFF.]

-There was, mine host, an old fat woman even now with me; but she's gone.
+There was, mine host, an old fat woman even now with, me; but she's gone.

-Pray you, sir, was't not the wise woman of Brentford?
+Pray you, sir, was't not the wise woman of Brainford?

-Ay, marry, was it, mussel-shell: what would you with her?
+Ay, marry was it, mussel-shell: what would you with her?

-My master, sir, Master Slender, sent to her, seeing her go through the streets, to know, sir, whether one Nym, sir, that beguiled him of a chain, had the chain or no.
+My master, sir, my Master Slender, sent to her, seeing her go thorough the streets, to know, sir, whether one Nym, sir, that beguiled him of a chain, had the chain or no.